 - At least 8 practice performance tests

-- . . . all under timed conditions
+- Doing all of these under timed conditions

 That’s a lot of hours—and dedication.

 Students rarely complete this feat on their own.
 Our students have some of the highest pass rates in California because we assign this and even more in our BarMD Bar Exam Course.

 - 90+ written assignments.

 - Spot check grading on all 75+ remaining.

 And we make sure that everyone completes those 90+ assignments.